AbrhamWendmeneh/Flutter-app_I-am-rich-/README.md

 # demoapp2

-A new Flutter project.
+A new Flutter project which is simple and easy to develop it.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application in my journey.

 A few resources to get you started if this is your first Flutter project: